EPdacoder05/Smart-Assignment-System-v1.0/Go_Live_Battle_Plan.md

 # Smart Assignment System v1.0 — Go-Live Battle Plan

-This guide walks you through safely implementing the Smart Assignment System in ServiceNow. **Never deploy directly to production.**
+This guide walks you through safely implementing the Smart Assignment System in ServiceNow to stage and test. **Never deploy directly to production.**

 ---